September is Suicide Prevention Month and National Recovery Month

 - Psychology Today Boston Therapists List

-As always, please reach out to us here at for immediate support and assistance.
-Be sure to check out our for more articles on staying safe in 2020.
+As always, please reach out to us here at the City of Boston Employee Assistance Program for immediate support and assistance.
+Have a safe and warm September.